nataly-projects/personal-finance-app/README.md

 ## Installation
 ### Prerequisites
- - Ensure you have Node.js and npm installed on your machine.
+ - Ensure you have Node.js and npm installed on your machine
- - MongoDB installed locally or set up with a remote MongoDB URI.
+ - MongoDB installed locally or set up with a remote MongoDB URI
+  - SMTP email service (Gmail, SendGrid, etc.) for email functionality

 ### Steps
 1. Clone the repository: